 We believe children will learn to use technology more effectively if they are doing something creative.
 They will use a variety of hardware, software packages, apps and technologies to enhance and facilitate their learning across the whole school curriculum.
 This approach to our Information Technology provision means that our children learn to use technology purposefully.
 For example how to create a graph for a Maths or a Science project, or perhaps how to use green screen technology to present a weather forecast in Geography.
 We see technology as pivotal in our school and to this end opportunities to use computers and technology are not confined to any one lesson in computing, rather they are inter-woven throughout the whole curriculum to support learning across all subjects.
 We actively seek collaboration and engage with outside agencies to offer a selection of planned enrichment opportunities so that every child whether at EYFS, KS1 or KS2 will participate in a selection of exciting lessons and activities relevant to their particular area of study.

-Due to the school closures in March 2020, the curriculum moved to a duel curriculum until the end of the 2019/20 academic year.
+Due to the school closures in March 2020 and January 2021, the curriculum moved to a duel curriculum until the end of the 2019/20 academic year.
 This focused on consolidating their knowledge of the ITC objectives and making use of various apps within other curriculum subjects to produce pieces of work.
 Children also had to engage with the school through an online platform which provided opportunities to develop their awareness of online communication, uploading and downloading files and digital literacy through safer internet use.
 For the 2020/21 academic year, a recovery curriculum will be in place to make sure that there are opportunities to deliver missing learning and ensure that there are no gaps in the children’s knowledge.